Year of graduation: 2014

 Inspired by this story?

-For more information about studying graphic communication with typography, please visit our BA (Hons) Graphic Communication with Typography course page.
+For more information about studying graphic design with typography, please visit our BA (Hons) Graphic Design with Typography course page.
 For more information about our range of courses within the School of Art, Design and Architecture, please visit the school page.